Constitution Trail closure planned in Normal

-NORMAL — The Constitution Trail under the Towanda Avenue Bridge near the Vernon and Towanda intersection will be closed Thursday and Friday from 7 a.m. to 5 p.m., weather permitting.
+NORMAL — The Constitution Trail under the Towanda Avenue Bridge near the Vernon and Towanda intersection will be closed from 7 a.m. to 5 p.m.
+Monday and Tuesday, weather permitting.

 These closures are required for continuing work on the Towanda Avenue Bridge Repair Project.
-Periodic trail closures will be required throughout this project.
+Periodic trail closures will be required throughout the project.

 Linden Street